Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Related Work

-Several studies have tried to overcome the chronic drawback of a normalizing flow, biased log-density estimation \cite{37, 38}. \cite{39} utilizes the intrinsic characteristic of FDGM with an inductive bias based on a model architecture.
-Hence, the research takes advantage of a biased log-density estimation of FDGM itself.
-The research suggests a model architecture using a VAE which extracts a global representation of an image and a FDGM, which depends on a local representation, with a conditional input of the global representation of the image.
-Finally, an unbiased log-density estimation of an image can be expected from the FDGM using the output of the VAE.
-We adopt this architecture as the main idea for our model.
-The model architecture is as follows.
-The compression encoder in the VAE framework compresses the image x with a high dimension to the latent representation z with a low dimension.
-Then to reconstruct x using a flow-based decoder
+Several studies have attempted to address the chronic drawback of normalizing flows: biased log-density estimation \cite{37, 38}.
+In Fig. \ref{fig:both_architecture}, \cite{39} leverages the intrinsic characteristics of FDGM with an inductive bias based on its model architecture.
+By doing so, the research effectively utilizes the biased log-density estimation inherent to FDGM.
+The proposed model architecture combines a VAE, which extracts a global representation of an image, with a FDGM that relies on a local representation.
+The FDGM is conditioned on the global representation of the image provided by the VAE.
+As a result, an unbiased log-density estimation of the image can be achieved through the FDGM using the output of the VAE.

+The compression encoder $q_{\phi}(z|x)$ in the VAE framework compresses the high-dimensional image $x$ into a low-dimensional global latent representation z, as follows:

+where $\mu(\cdot)$ and $\sigma(\cdot)$ are neural networks that learn the mean and variance, respectively, and the variational posterior distribution $q_{\phi}(z|x)$ models the latent variable Z as a diagonal Gaussian.

+To address the biased log-density estimation of FDGM in reconstructing the image $x$, $p_{\theta}(x|z)$ is considered using $z$.
+An invertible flow-based decoder $f_{\theta}(x;z)$ is employed, with the image $x$ as the main input and the global latent representation $z$ as the conditional input, to obtain a local representation $v$:

-where a latent representation z, which is the output of the compression encoder, is fed into the flow-based decoder as a conditional input for dealing with the biased log-density estimation of FDGM.
-Finally, image x is reconstructed by using the inverse function
+where $v$ follows a standard normal distribution, $v \sim N(0,I)$.
+Finally, the image x is reconstructed using the inverse function of the flow-based decoder:

+We adopt this architecture because it resolves two key challenges: the flexibility of the goal dimension between policies and the biased log-density estimation for the FDGM in our model.

-\paragraph{ Auto-regressive flow } An auto-regressive flow provides tractable likelihoods due to the observable probability of a full sequence given by the product of conditional past probabilities so that it has a better density estimation than non-autoregressive flow-based models \cite{31, 32, 33, 34, 35}.
-Yet, the restoration speed of the original data which results from its operation countervails its merit.
+\paragraph{ \textbf{Auto-Regressive Flow}} An autoregressive flow provides tractable likelihoods because the probability of a full sequence can be expressed as the product of conditional probabilities of past observations.
+This property enables better density estimation compared to non-autoregressive flow-based models \cite{31, 32, 33, 34, 35}.
+However, the restoration speed of the original data, which is a consequence of its sequential operation, counterbalances this advantage.

-\section{Our model}
+\section{Our Model}

-Our research concentrates on the general HRL model supporting the level synchronization in multi-level HRL using off-policy correction based on FDGM.
-In other words, our model can be applied on any level of an HRL.
-Yet, for the simplicity of the experiment benchmark in our research, we utilize a two-level hierarchical structure.